Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 RSMo 542.525

-Prohibits using drones to gather evidence or information about criminal conduct except as authorized by a warrant.
-Drones cannot be used to conduct surveillance or observation of any individual or property without the consent of that individual or property owner.
-Applies to both law enforcement and private citizens.
+Missouri law prohibits using drones to gather evidence or information about criminal conduct except as authorized by a warrant.
+Drones cannot be used for surveillance or observation of any individual or property without consent of the individual or property owner.
+This applies to both law enforcement and private citizens.
+Note: The proposed 'Preserving Freedom from Unwarranted Surveillance Act' requiring explicit warrants for law enforcement drone surveillance has been introduced repeatedly since 2013 but has never been enacted into law.

 View source